 Tips for choosing the right type of journalism

-Since there are many different types of journalism, it’s important to choose the one best for your career.
+Since there are many types of journalism, it’s important to choose the one that's best for you.
 Here are some tips to help you select the right type for you:

-Different types of journalism have various career paths for professionals.
-Considering your career goals in journalism can help you choose the best path for you.
-For example, if you want to become an editor in chief, you’ll need to select a career path in journalism editing.
+Different types of journalism have different focuses.
+Considering your career goals in journalism can help you choose the best path.
+For example, if you want to become an editor-in-chief, you’ll need to select a career path in journalism editing.
 If you want to be a broadcast reporter, you may need to find entry-level jobs at radio or TV stations as an assistant first.

 Journalism exists in print, online and broadcast mediums.
 You’ll need to choose which medium you most prefer to work in.
 Sometimes, you can work in multiple mediums.
 For example, some newspapers and journals have both print and internet formats.

 Depending on the medium and the job, you’ll need to meet specific requirements.
 Many journalism jobs require you to have a Bachelor’s Degree in Journalism or a related field.
 For higher-level jobs, you may need a master’s degree or some experience in the field.
 When choosing your type, make sure you have or can complete the educational and experience requirements.

 Many types of journalism report on a specific topic, such as sports or politics.
 Choosing one of these specialties can help you narrow your job search focus or begin gaining certain experience.
 Consider choosing a specialization in which you’ll feel comfortable working in for many years to ensure you can excel on your career path.